Welcome to the Micromanipulation Research Group

 There are many functional products containing biological and non-biological microscopic particles (or microparticles) over a wide range of industrial sectors including chemical, agrochemical, food and feed, pharmaceutical and medical, human care and household care.
 For biological microparticles, understanding their mechanical properties under different physiological states is crucial to bioprocessing and tissue engineering, e.g. animal cell culture to produce monoclonal antibody, mechanical disruption of yeast and bacteria to extract intracellular proteins, and mechanical stimulation of chondrocytes for cartilage tissue engineering.
 For non-biological microparticles, they should have desirable chemical composition, structures and mechanical properties.
 Understanding the mechanical properties of such microparticles is essential to predicting their behaviours in manufacturing, handling and performance in end-use applications.

-Over the last 20 years, novel micromanipulation techniques have been developed by the Group of Micromanipulation, School of Chemical Engineering, initially led by Prof. Colin Thomas and now by Prof. Zhibing Zhang, to measure the mechanical properties of single microparticles, including animal cells, yeast, bacteria, pollen grains, microspheres and microcapsules, particle-particle adhesion, particle adhesion on surface, adhesion and cohesion of biofilms or food fouling deposits on surfaces, and applied to characterise the mechanical properties of these biological and non-biological materials, which are related to their structures and functions.
+Over the last 20 years, novel micromanipulation techniques have been developed by the of Micromanipulation and Microencapsulation Group at the University of Birmingham, led by Professor Zhibing Zhang, to measure the mechanical properties of single microparticles, including animal cells, yeast, bacteria, pollen grains, microspheres and microcapsules, particle-particle adhesion, particle adhesion on surface, adhesion and cohesion of biofilms or food fouling deposits on surfaces, and applied to characterise the mechanical properties of these biological and non-biological materials, which are related to their structures and functions.

 The basic principle of micromanipulation is the compression of a single particle (for example, a cell in a drop of medium) between two parallel surfaces.
 These are usually the flat end of a glass probe and a microscope slide surface.
 Figure 1 shows a single tomato cell being compressed.
 As the probe is driven by a micromanipulator towards the slide, a transducer measures the force being imposed on the particle.
 A force-displacement curve can be generated from the data.
 Unlike other methods, large deformations are possible, including to bursting for cells.
 Mathematical modeling of the force-displacement data based on analytical or finite element analysis can be applied to determine the intrinsic mechanical property parameters of the particle materials, e.g. Young’s modulus, Poisson ratio, yield stress and stress at failure.

-Figure 1: Single plant cells positioned between a force probe and glass slide.
-Bar = 20 µm.
+Figure 1: Single plant cell positioned between a force probe and glass slide.

 For details, please contact: